 After implementation how are people adopting the changes?
 Well there’s no management post implementation and from my observation and that of others I see, it’s all a bit wild west!
 Personally I’m getting at least 2 fake profile connects a week, copied into a group message that now reveals everyone else copied in and includes me in every response, and more valueless group messages than I can count.
 I guess it’s doing something for the people generating these activities, but not me!
 I’m also seeing my connections start to go all Facebook on me.
 I’ve always seen LI as a professional network and have no desire to read about the litter of kittens you have for sale, the contents of your freezer or how many discreet liaisons you’ve chalked off this week (ok the last is an exaggeration, but you get the message).

 So what about sustaining this change?
 I guess it’s here to stay until the business development and marketing people at LI find a better model for their needs.
 We are looking at a massive group of people undergoing a huge culture shift.
-It’s success will no doubt be measured by the increased revenue for the company.
+It’s success will no doubt be measured by the increased revenue for the company or an influencer marketing platform instagram for selling your products.

 Personally I would like to see a stakeholder engagement assessment undertaken, just to cover all bases and provide some evidence of adoption and potential sustainment.
 For my take the jury is still out on this change but I will keep an open mind.
 What are your thoughts?